apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Microsoft shares fall after earnings report as analysts process a delayed A.I. ramp**
+**Des Moines native co-wrote controversial Jason Aldean song 'Try That in a Small Town'**

-You can read more about it [here](https://www.cnbc.com/2023/07/26/microsoft-stock-falls-as-analysts-digest-a-delayed-ai-ramp.html).
+You can read more about it [here](https://www.desmoinesregister.com/story/entertainment/music/2023/07/26/jason-aldean-song-try-that-small-town-kurt-allison-des-moines-cowriter/70465363007/).

 ## Requirements
 - Python 3.8